wusatosi/wusatosi/README.md

 If you're interested in contributing to @bemanproject feel free to reach out.

-### Activley looking for connections, oppounitites, and advises
+### Activley looking for connections, friends, oppounitites, and advises

 I am actively looking for oppounities in the C++ industry and advises for career development, you can reach out to me on linkedin.